DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

 ## Version history:
 ** 18 - 2025-11-27**
 - release sign-in page to prod.
 Remove /sign-in from ruby auth rule.
+- release service support users to prod.
+Remove service support users from ruby rules on prod.

 ** 17 - 2025-11-19**
 - production - update routing rules to be the inverse of what they were - drop any routes that are live on prod, add any routes that are not